HDH-bytes/CountdownToMidnight/README.md

 Hammad (HDH-bytes):
 - Developed the Character base class and IDamageable interface.
 (Uses OOP, such as abstraction)
 - Implemented the intital tilemap with Japan themed tile palette.
-- Built the first playable map (w/ house, cabins, shops) with proper layer setup (Ground, WalkBehind, WalkInFront and Decor)
+- Built the first playable map (w/ house, cabins, shops) with proper layer setup.
+(Ground, WalkBehind, WalkInFront and Decor)
-- Added tilemap and player collision using RigidBody mechanic
+- Added tilemap and player collision using RigidBody mechanic.
 - Bulit the Level 1 urban map.

 Jesse (JLBeitz):
+- Built the complete animation system for the main character, covering movement, running, and all directional idle states.
+- Implemented startup logic and standardized object tagging to ensure scripts interact correctly with game entities.
+- Set up the essential folder architecture, including prefabs and UI elements, while managing the repository's version control settings.

 Victor (victor-liao93):
-- Made score manager, enemy and enemy follow class with inheritance
+- Made score manager, enemy and enemy follow class with inheritance.
-- Made score bar and score text
+- Made score bar and score text.
-- Made health bar and health text
+- Made health bar and health text.
-- Made inventory slots
+- Made inventory slots.

 Demir (guveld):
 - Added camera to follow the character as it moves.